A New Universal Spirituality in Fargo’s Civic Center Courtyard

 Erickson asked Johnson, what her clients thought of the idea of placing other monuments in the Civic Center Courtyard.
 “I do not know – they are only concerned about the present situation,” she replied.
 The judge asked Roscoe, “Have other groups offered to donate similar monuments to the city.”
 “Not to the best of my knowledge”, Roscoe responded.
 Roscoe informed the court the City Commission (July 8, 2002) voted not to move the Monument and that City Commissioner Rob Lynch’s no vote was because the City’s new urban renewal plans envisioned extending 2nd Avenue North through the Courtyard and would thus necessitate moving of the Monument.
 Erickson quickly asked, “Does the city have any current plans regarding this?”
 “None to my knowledge”, Roscoe replied.

 Erickson’s comments accepted and discounted points on both sides and reveal he was probing for accommodation.
 At the center of his concern seems to be, “how can the Fargo’s Ten Commandments Monument remain?”
-The judge has to be thinking that the City Commission has not strategically anticipated this case and properly defused the plaintiffs’ case with plans to address the sidewalk and to place other religions monuments in the courtyard.
+The judge has to be thinking that the City Commission has not strategically anticipated this case and properly defused the plaintiffs’ case with plans to address the sidewalk and to place other religious monuments in the courtyard.
 Such efforts in other communities have met with success in retaining Ten Commandments monuments.

 communities.
 They have failed to seize the opportunity to donate like monuments representing their beliefs.
 Where are Fargo’s Muslim’s Koran, Hindu’s Bhagavad-Gita, Tibetan’s Book of the Dead, the Native American’s Lakota Wisdom, Unitarian’s Seven Principles, free-thinkers’ Humanist Manifesto III, Chinese Dao de Ching, atheist’s manifesto, and really where is the Christians’ Sermon on the Mount monument?